pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 **Summary**
 This project is just the beginning.
 The DE10 Nano board is very flexible and still offers plenty of room for additional add-ons and new applications.
-The second PIO and the Arduino slot is still free and can be used for other purposes, even for non-DEC applications, maybe MFM emulator.
+The second PIO and the Arduino slot is still free and can be used for other purposes, even for non-DEC applications, maybe MFM(RX02/TU58) emulator.
 It would be nice if a cooperation works here.

+**Updates**
+Open issue: Get the UNIX load firmware .rbf-file problem fixed.
+Add ons schedule:
+-Finish documentation if the above open issue is solved -Inline implementation of the data convert utilities .DEC <==>.DSK -Implementation of additional UART's to get multi-user environment emulated.